taz77/sonatype-lifecycle/README.md

 # Sonatype Lifecycle Docker Container

 Sonatype Nexus Lifecycle is a Java and Javascript lifecycle manager that includes artifact and package scanning.
+You must have a [license](https://www.sonatype.com/nexus-lifecycle) in order to use this software.

 ### Basic Usage